smirik/resonances-ml/README.md

 application>` for executing some another command of the application based on your configuration file.

+Also every command has option `--help`.
+If some of commands or options is not clear checkout `python -m resonancesml --help` or
+`python -m resonancesml <some_command> --help`

 ### Choosing classifier

-Use command `python -m resonancesml choose-clf` to compare classifiers pointed inside
+Use command `python -m resonancesml choose-clf` to compare classifiers' scores.
+This command uses classifiers from section `classifiers_for_comparing` in configuration (see `python -m resonancesml dump-config`).
+Example: `python -m resonancesml choose-clf -l input/librations/first50_librated_asteroids_4_-2_-1 -c syn`.

+### Inflence fields

+For comparing significance of fields from catalog there is command `python -m resonancesml influence-fields`.
+It iterate searches cases of indieces combinations from configuration section `influence`.

+### Classification by all asteroids

 Commands `choose-clf`, `influence-fields`, `classify-all`, `get_optimal_parameters`.